MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-manage-tenant-isolation-policy.md

 In this example scenario, a customer is looking to enable tenant isolation for their production tenant.

 > [!IMPORTANT]
+> - This is a preview feature.
+> - Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
-> The Power Platform API is in preview.
-The host name and data contracts are subject to change by the time the endpoints become generally available.
+> - The host name and data contracts are subject to change by the time the endpoints become generally available.
 At that time, this article will be updated with the final endpoint details.

 ## Choose a tool that can authenticate with Power Platform API
 The following section provides details on getting connected to the Power Platform programmatically.
 This tutorial includes using Azure Logic Apps as a common client for admins working in the Azure space, and a generic PowerShell example.
 More tools and software development kits (SDKs) are coming for Power Platform API that are directly built on top of the API and have full parity.
 When those tools become available this tutorial will be updated.